Something for everyone

-Our parks include something for everyone and your dog, from picnic areas to sports fields.
+City parks include something for everyone, from picnic areas to sports fields.
 Little ones especially love a special amusement park — known as the Kiddie Park — the oldest non-profit children’s amusement park in America.

 We continue to grow and change, and are committed to provide for all Bartlesville citizens, visitors, and patrons: